canakalin89/speaksmart_gemini_stuido/README.md

 ## 🚀 How It Works

 1.  **Select a Topic:** Choose a predefined topic from the categorized lists or opt for the "Freestyle" mode.
 2.  **Record Your Speech:** Grant microphone access, then click the microphone icon to start recording.
-You have up to 2 minutes to speak.
+You'll see a live transcript appear as your speech is captured.
+You have up to 3 minutes to speak.
 3.  **Submit for Evaluation:** Once you stop the recording, your audio is sent to the Gemini API for analysis.
 4.  **Review Your Results:** Within seconds, you'll receive a detailed report including:
     *   An overall score out of 100.